AlexVictorr/alx-system_engineering-devops/0x02-shell_redirections/README.md

 18-letteronly Displays all the lines  of the file /etc/ssh/sshd_config starting with a letter. include capital letters as well.
 19-AZ Replaces all characters A and c from input to Z and e respectively.
 20-hiago removes all letters c and C from input.
+21-reverse removes all letters c and C from input.